Glenmont - Touring the Edison Mansion

 Tour tickets, entry fees, Grounds Pass, and be at the front door, in that order.

 1. Reserve tour tickets online at least one day in advance via Recreation.gov site; see instructions above.
-Every single person on the tour needs a ticket, including children, and there is a $1 processing charge per ticket, which is not the same as an entry fee to the park and is not covered by park passes.
-You cannot get same-day tickets and they are not issued by park staff.
-Plan accordingly.
+Every single person on the tour needs a ticket, including children, and there is a $1 reservation processing charge per ticket, which is not the same as an entry fee to the park and is not covered by park passes.
+On certain days, same-day tour tickets may be available at the park.

 3. Tell park staff you are going on a tour of Glenmont, and they will verify your ticket and give you a Grounds Pass to get into Llewellyn Park.
 Glenmont is inside Llewellyn Park, and you cannot get to Glenmont without a Grounds Pass, whether by foot, bike, or car.
 A Grounds Pass is not the same as a tour ticket, which must be reserved in advance.